OliDOA7/lexy-landing/README.md

 To test Firebase Functions locally, including the `transcribeAudioHttp` function:

-1. Ensure you have the Firebase Emulators set up.
+1. Ensure you have the Firebase Emulators set up (`firebase init emulators`).
 2. Build your Cloud Functions TypeScript code:
     ```bash
     cd functions